tractordev/wanix/README.md

 ### Build a 3rd party Go program for Wanix

 Wanix will eventually [support any WASI program](https://github.com/tractordev/wanix/issues/67), but for now it runs Go programs compiled with `GOOS=js` and `GOARCH=wasm`.
 If it compiles without a problem, it should be able to run in Wanix.
 However, larger programs may have dependencies that won't build for this target without some modification.
 You can see the changes we made to `micro` under [external/micro](external/micro), but it will really be different for every project.
-For now, here is an example program compiled outside Wanix brought in via the `/sys/dev` mount.
+For now, here is an example program compiled outside Wanix brought in via the `/sys/dev` mount (running locally).

 We use the `local` directory in checkouts of this repo for local changes not intended to be contributed.
 This is a good place to build a program that will be easy to copy into Wanix.
 For example, you can create `./local/example` with a `main.go`: